TokynBlast/PyTetris/README.md

 <img src=".github/imgs/display.png" width="60%">

 ### Extra Info
-The shapes are made, using rects
+- The shapes are made, using rects
+- The sounds were generated randomly.
+The source code can be found <a href="https://github.com/TokynBlast/PySyn">here</a>.

 <p>
   This has been developed by <a href="https://github.com/AnandSrikumar">AnandSrikumar</a><br>